 Single mom versus single-minded Grinch.
 Whose Christmas spirit is going to break first in this humorous and heartwarming holiday novella by award-winning author Karina Bliss.

-An American loner finds he’s bought a house in a New Zealand street famous for its Christmas lights.
-It’s his community-minded neighbor’s task to ensure no one – but no-one – breaks a hallowed twenty-year-old tradition.
+To his horror, a reclusive American finds he’s bought a house in a New Zealand street famous for its Christmas lights.
+It’s his community-minded neighbor’s task to ensure no one—but no-one—breaks a hallowed twenty-year tradition.

 Order your copy of Kiss Me Santa now